smo-key/Mu-LaTeX/README.md

 \renewcommand{\today}{<% today %>}
 \renewcommand{\currentpart}{Revision <% revision %>}
 ```
-Which, as you can see, causes a loss of some of the important `}` signs that we need if we want to compile the documents in some *normal* way.
+Which (if you look at the gray regions) causes a loss of some of the important `}` signs that we need if we want to compile the documents in some *normal* way.
 It's easier to just avoid the nasty syntax and use something like this:
 ``` tex
 \renewcommand{\title}{<! title !>}
 \renewcommand{\today}{<! today !>}